nairakhils/articleanalyzer/README.md

-## Look into the Tutorials folder to get a quick rundown on using idresearch!
+## Look into the ['Tutorials'](https://github.com/nairakhils/idresearch/blob/main/tutorials/tutorial.md) folder to get a quick rundown on using idresearch!

 >PDF file reader and article result comparison script is under development